smithy-lang/smithy-python/designs/shapes.md

     SPAM_EGGS = "spam:eggs"

     values = frozenset(SPAM, EGGS, SPAM_EGGS)

-class EnumWithoutNames:
-    values = frozenset("foo", "bar")
 ```

 Enums are classes with a `values` property that contains an immutable set of
-all the possible values of the enum.
-If the enum is a named enum, static
-properties will be generated for each entry as well.
+all the possible values of the enum in addition to static properties for each
+entry.

 This provides customers with a way to access the simplified names for easier
 development, as well as giving them a programmatic ability to check known